Programmer-Manik/SportsFacilityBookingPlatform-/README.md

 # Sports-Facility-Booking-Platform

+Welcome to the Sports Facility Booking Platform!
+This project allows users to book sports facilities with ease.
+Below you will find all the necessary information to set up and use the application.

-## Live URL :
+## Live URL

-Access the live application at: [SportsFacilityBookingPlatformLiveURL](https://sportsfacilitybookingplatform.vercel.app/)
+Access the live application at: [Sports Facility Booking Platform Live URL](https://sport-facilify-modify.vercel.app/)

 ## Features

 - **User Signup:** Register new users with secure password hashing.
 - **User Login:** Authenticate users and provide a JWT token for session management.
 - **Facility Management (Admin Only):**